remy/nodemon/faq.md

 # nodemon doesn't work with my REPL

-Create an nodemon.json file with the setting:
+Create a nodemon.json file with the setting:

 ```js
 {